ChickenMst/Modules/docs/modules.md

 vehicle.groupId -- the vehicles group_id

-vehicle.onDespawn -- event for when the vehicle is despawned
+---@param vehicle Vehicle -- passes itself as a parameter vehicle.onDespawn -- event for when the vehicle is despawned

-vehicle.onLoaded -- event for when the vehicle has been loaded
+---@param vehicle Vehicle -- passes itself as a parameter vehicle.onLoaded -- event for when the vehicle has been loaded

 vehicle.isLoaded -- if the vehicle is loaded or not